There is a Place for Limited Editions and Open Editions

 One look at the work and success of Peter Lik attests to the fact that limited editions are far from moribund.
 The list of his galleries in top art town locations is impressive by any standards, but then so is his work.

 I had a long chat with Roger Laudy, the CEO and mastermind behind Image Wizards the other day.
 His company is the premier provider of fine art and fine art photography printed on aluminum.
 The results for the right images are nothing short of spectacular.
-Roger listened intently as I laid out my argument for why I believe in open editions:
+Roger listened as I laid out my argument for why I believe in open editions:

 - I believe most collectors will buy open editions as freely as limited, or that the upside on the open will exceed the loss on the limited.